-Thousands of local children received new tennis shoes and school supplies Saturday, Aug.
-3, during the 17th annual “Shoes for School” event presented by the Knoxville Area Urban League and sponsored by Covenant Health.
+Hundreds of local children received new shoes and school supplies Saturday, Aug.
+7, during the 19th annual “Shoes for School” event presented by the Knoxville Area Urban League and Covenant Health.

-The event at Caswell Park coincided with the start of school, which is Monday, Aug.
-5, for Knox County students.
-More than 1,500 children received shoes, and the organization estimates that more than 4,000 picked up school supplies.
-More than 7,000 total attendees enjoyed the festivities.
+The event at Caswell Park with a theme of “Happy and Healthy Start” coincided with the start of school, which is Monday, Aug.
+9, for Knox County students.
+More than 600 children received shoes, and the organization estimates that about 2,000 picked up school supplies.

-Gary Young, manager of community outreach for Covenant Health, said, “Part of Covenant Health’s mission is to improve the quality of life in the communities we serve, so we welcome the opportunity to serve local families through ‘Shoes for School.’
-The Knoxville Area Urban League executes a fun and engaging event every year, and it’s encouraging to see so many local volunteers and businesses willing to support our students as they head back to school.”
+Gary Young, manager of community outreach for Covenant Health, said, “At Covenant Health, we believe in bettering the quality of life in communities we serve, so we welcome the opportunity to continue to serve local families through ‘Shoes for School.’
+The Knoxville Area Urban League puts on an unparalleled event every year.
+It’s encouraging to see the community come together to support our students.”

 About the Knoxville Area Urban League

 Since 1968, the Knoxville Area Urban League has assisted disadvantaged people attain social and economic stability and self-sufficiency through direct services and advocacy.
 The League works to provide a skilled and diverse workforce; to increase homeownership; to support economic and small business development, and to enhance education efforts for our youth.
 The Knoxville Area Urban League is a United Way partner agency and affiliate of the National Urban League.
 The League’s work and results are evident in the lives of the over 8,000 people it impacts each year.
 For more information, call 865-524-5511 or visit www.thekaul.org.